tencent cloud

 accessKey

-3. Send a message.
+3. Send messages.

-// Initialize message content
+// Initialize the message content.

 MQMessage msg(

-topicName, // Topic name
+topicName, // Topic name.

-TAGS, // Message tag
+TAGS, // Message tag.

-KEYS, // Message key
+KEYS, // Message business key.

-"Hello cpp client, this is a message." // Message content
+"Hello cpp client, this is a message." // Message content.

 );